zyro23/grails-spring-websocket/README.md

 The default configuration can be customized/overridden by providing a `@Configuration` bean named `webSocketConfig`.

-As starting point, you can create a config class/bean resembling the default config with:
+As a starting point, you can take a look at `DefaultWebSocketConfig` or you can create a config class/bean resembling the default config with:

     ./grailsw create-web-socket-config my.package.name.MyClassName

-That class will be placed under `src/main/groovy` and needs to be registered as a Spring bean named `webSocketConfig`.
+That class will be placed under `src/main/groovy` and needs to be registered as a Spring configuration bean named `webSocketConfig`.

 That can be accomplished in different ways, depending on your project and preferences, e.g.:

 * By making sure the class is in a package covered by `@ComponentScan`
 * Or, by adding `@Import(MyClassName)` to your `Application` class

-* Or, by overriding the default config like this (note that bean definition overriding is discouraged):
+As an alternative, you can disable the `WebSocketAutoConfiguration` explicitly and use a custom config with a different name or register it via the grails spring bean dsl:

+* Add `@EnableAutoConfiguration(exclude = WebSocketAutoConfiguration)` to your `Application` class
+* Or, configure `spring.autoconfigure.exclude=grails.plugin.springwebsocket.WebSocketAutoConfiguration`

 */grails-app/conf/spring/resources.groovy*:

   ```groovy
   beans = {